ManInTheHam/GoQuant-Intern-Project/README.md

 ```
 If using apt to install nlohmann-json3-dev, the -I include is optional.

-## ▶️ Usage
+## Usage
-Run the compiled executable:
+1. Run the compiled executable:

 ```bash
 ./trading_system
 ```
-The program will display a menu of options.
+2. The program will display a menu of options.

-Enter the number corresponding to the desired action (e.g., place order, get order book, etc.).
+3. Enter the number corresponding to the desired action (e.g., place order, get order book, etc.).

-Follow prompts to provide input like:
+4. Follow prompts to provide input like:

-Instrument name (e.g., BTC-PERPETUAL)
+- Instrument name (e.g., BTC-PERPETUAL)
-Order ID
+- Order ID
-Price
+- Price
-Amount
+- Amount

-## ⚠️ Important Considerations
+## Important Considerations
-API Credentials
+- API Credentials

-Update the main function with your own Deribit client ID and secret.
+Update the `main` function with your own Deribit client ID and secret.

-Tip: Use environment variables or a .env config file instead of hardcoding them.
+Tip: Use environment variables or a `.env` config file instead of hardcoding them.

-Error Handling
+- Error Handling

 Basic cURL error checks are included, but you should add robust error handling for:
--API response parsing
+1. API response parsing
--Invalid input
+2. Invalid input
--Failed requests
+3. Failed requests

--Rate Limiting
+- Rate Limiting

  Be aware of Deribit’s API rate limits.
-Use sleep/delays or exponential backoff on HTTP 429 errors.
+Use sleep/delays or exponential backoff on `HTTP 429` errors.

-Test Environment
+- Test Environment

-This code is designed for the Deribit Test API.
+This code is designed for the [Deribit Test API](https://test.deribit.com/dashboard).

 ❗ Do not use with real funds.

 ## 🧪 Test Environment